andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 Some API things already exist.
 Since, primarily doing this for my own learning, I decided to write my own anyways for my own benefit, for bulk download, and since I only need part of the API.

+Some APIs written.
+Some partial data sets.
+Link and Link.
+So I wanted to download the whole thing.
+And analyze the data.

 ## Data Download
 ### The BoardGameGeek XML API
 All board games on BoardGameGeek (BGG) have a id assigned to them.
 For example, [Settlers of Catan](https://boardgamegeek.com/boardgame/13/catan) is located at `https://boardgamegeek.com/boardgame/13/catan`, with an id of `13`.
 From manual probing of the URLs, it appears the current maximum id for boardgames specifically is somewhere around `362383`.